bartbutenaers/node-red-contrib-rtsp-client/README.md

 ![image smearing](https://user-images.githubusercontent.com/14224149/172066242-7a489dd7-5609-433f-ac05-b8f2d530fee0.png)

+If you're using a lossy transport (like UDP) then an I-frame represents "the next change it will have to repair the stream" if there are problems from packet loss.
+So if the I-frame itself is incomplete (due to missing packets), then there is nothing more the FFmpeg decoder can do unfortunately.
 The FFmpeg decoder tries to reconstruct the missing part of the I-frame, by repeating the last line of pixels until the bottom of the image.

-This is clearly a disadvantage of using UDP (instead of TCP), since important packets might get lost...
+These unwanted artifacts are a disadvantage of using UDP (instead of TCP), since important packets might get lost.

 ### Latency
 It is very annoying when the video in the dashboard has a large delay, because we would like to implement live viewing.
 Take into account that a latency of 2 seconds is normal for an rtsp stream.
 When playing fragmented MP4 via the hls.js player, a delay of 5 seconds is really the best you could achieve (so prefer socket.io for live streaming).